Complete Onboarding and Authentication on One Platform

 • Detection Window: Up to 90 days or longer, depending on hair length.

-• Procedure: The hair sample is tested using an enzyme-linked immunosorbent assay (ELISA) and confirmed with GC-MS if needed.
+• Procedure: If needed, the hair sample is tested using an enzyme-linked immunosorbent assay (ELISA) and confirmed with GC-MS.

 1. Collection Process